Reflecting on the academic year05/08/2017

 Interim President Matthew J. Wilson

 At this time last year, my focus was on leading my academic unit as dean.
-Over the past 10 months, I have gained a much broader and deeper appreciation for the individual aspects, challenges, and achievements of each segment of our scholarly community.
-The open discussions, meetings, and college town halls held throughout the past 10 months were enlightening.
-I look forward to additional open dialogue this coming year as we discuss our strategic vision and the next steps in our journey.
+Over the past 10 months, I have gained a much broader and deeper appreciation for the individual aspects, challenges and achievements of each segment of this great University.

 As I have engaged with the general community, I have observed a great deal of appreciation and respect for our University.
 I also encountered much positivity and hope in our recovery plans.
 This came from over 100 visits to high school, middle schools, and other institutions as well as with my interactions with you, our students, thousands of high school students, hundreds of principals and school counselors, and those whom I have encountered at dozens of meetings of local Kiwanis, chambers of commerce, city council meetings, Rotary clubs and the like.
 As you might imagine, I’ve continuously met with many, many wonderful alumni and donors as well.